 - A Yale study found that non-Hispanic whites had the lowest exposure to air pollutants, while Hispanics had the highest exposure, and African-Americans had higher exposure rates than whites for 13 out of the 14 pollutants.
 Some of the pollutants are connected to asthma, cardiovascular issues, lung disease, and cancer.

 - A report of data collected over 20-years found that more than half of the people who live within 1.86 miles of toxic waste facilities in the United States are people of color.
 People of color are nearly twice as likely as white residents to live within the zone of an industrial facility.
 These facilities contribute to air pollution, safety issues, and health concerns.

 - Studies document limited access to clean water in low-income communities of color.
 Particularly for children, contaminated water cause many health issues.
 Health problems can include waterborne diseases, blood disorders, and cancer.

 Mirroring these historic trends, the burden of climate change and further environmental degradation is projected to impact communities of color disproportionally in the coming years.

 Other issues highlighted by the SDGs, such as criminal justice, equitable access to health and education, food insecurity, income inequality, and poverty also disproportionately affect communities of color.
 Black and brown people deserve a greater voice in creating solutions to the issues that affect them the most, and developing that voice starts with education on these issues.

-Ingenuity and genius are being neglected in communities of color, at a time when we need it more than ever to help solve the intractable global problems of today and tomorrow for all of us.
+Ingenuity and genius are being neglected in communities of color, at a time when we need them more than ever to help solve the intractable global problems of today and tomorrow for all of us.
 Our curriculum focus on the SDGs and the social justice and ecological justice issues embedded in them is an essential part of OpenWise Learning’s goal to cultivate an understanding of social and environmental issues in our Scholars so they can advocate and innovate for themselves and their communities as leaders.